Strict linear prices in non-convex European day-ahead electricity markets: Results

 \section{Results}

 We will now present some computational results for the algorithms presented in Section~\ref{sec:algorithm}.
-We compare the Bid Cut Heuristic and Branch-and-Cut Decomposition to the commercial algorithm \emph{EMCC Optimizer} of Deutsche B\"orse Systems which is currently used by European Market Coupling Company (EMCC) to determine flows between Denmark (\nps) and Germany (\epex).
+We compare the Bid Cut Heuristic and Branch-and-Cut Decomposition with the commercial algorithm \emph{EMCC Optimizer} of Deutsche B\"orse Systems which is currently used by European Market Coupling Company (EMCC) to determine flows between the NPS and the CWE region.

-For our computational tests we used 79 realistic instances, that contain 10 European market areas, about 600 combinatorial bids, and about 31.700 defining net curve nodes.
+For our computational tests we used 79 realistic instances that contain 10 European market areas, about 600 combinatorial bids, and about $31700$ linear bid curves.
 All tests were performed on the same hardware\footnote{Intel Xeon Core E5440 with 8 GB memory} using \cplex\ 12.1 as mixed integer linear/quadratic programming solver.
 In our tests, we did not incorporate the \fixflow{} model, as its sole purpose is the redistribution of flow without affecting the overall \surplus{}.
-Moreover, our tests indicated that fixing the flow impacts the prices only in very pathological cases that can usually be disregarded.
-We will first give a brief introduction to the current version of the EMCC Optimizer and provide some statistics.
+Moreover, our tests indicated that fixing the flow impacts the prices only in very pathological cases that can be disregarded in this paper.
+We will first give a brief introduction to an early version of the EMCC Optimizer and provide some statistics.
 Then we discuss the two proposed algorithms from above.